 When unexpected dental problems arise, it can be difficult to find a local emergency dental clinic.
-A broken or loose tooth, abscess, or other issue can leave you in serious pain and extreme discomfort.
+A broken or loose tooth, abscess, or other issues can leave you in serious pain and extreme discomfort.
 Worst of all, you could be causing further damage.

 If you’re in need of an emergency dentist on Brisbane’s northside, we’ll treat you on the same day, or within 24 hours of your call.
-Because our surgery number is linked with our emergency number, a member of our staff should always be able to take your call.
+Because our Grange dental surgery number is linked with our emergency number, a member of our staff should always be able to take your call.

 Emergency Dentist Brisbane